 COVID-19 Housing and Return Information

-This page will share important housing and arrival information for fall 2020.
-While not exhaustive, we hope these pages will answer some of your housing questions.
-Complete information about the college’s strategy and approach toward reopening is available on the Fall 2020 website.
+This page will share important housing and arrival information for winter 2021.
+While not exhaustive, we hope this page will answer some of your housing and arrival questions.
+Complete information about the college’s strategy and approach toward reopening is available on the Covid-19 Information site.